Yandex Cloud

 Supported data typesSupported data types

-In ClickHouse®, columns cannot physically contain the NULL value by default; however, the user can create a table with columns of optional or nullable types.
-The column types Yandex Query displays when extracting data from the external ClickHouse® source will depend on whether the ClickHouse® table uses primitive or optional types.
+By default, columns in ClickHouse® cannot physically contain NULL values.
+However, you can create a table with columns of optional or nullable types.
+The column types displayed by Yandex Query when extracting data from an external ClickHouse® source will depend on whether the ClickHouse® table uses primitive or optional types.

-The tables below show how ClickHouse® and Yandex Query types map.
-All other data types except those listed are not supported.
+The tables below show type mapping between ClickHouse® and Yandex Query.
+Only the data types listed are supported.

 Primitive data typesPrimitive data types

-Data type ClickHouse® Data type Yandex Query Notes
+ClickHouse® data type Yandex Query data type Notes

 Bool Bool